CuDi: Curve Distillation for Efficient and Controllable Exposure Adjustment: Conclusion

 \section{Conclusion}

 We have presented a novel curve distillation method to accelerate existing curve-based estimation for exposure adjustment.
 Apart from the new formulation, we have demonstrated that exposure adjustment is controllable with the proposed new self-supervised spatial exposure control loss.
 Our method shows outstanding results on challenging underexposed and overexposed datasets despite the drastic speed up and lightweight structure.
 Like existing methods, our method cannot cope with the extremely over-/under-exposed regions, in which the signal is clipped, as shown in Figure \ref{fig:failure}.
 RAW data or image inpainting technologies may be a solution to these challenging cases.
-We leave this as our future work.
+In addition, our method specifically focuses on exposure correction under monotonic constraints and does not explicitly model image noise.
+We assume that the input images are processed RGB images that have already undergone standard ISP procedures.
+Under this assumption, improper exposure is treated as the dominant degradation factor.
+Nevertheless, severely under-exposed regions may still exhibit low signal-to-noise ratio, and exposure enhancement without jointly considering noise may lead to noise amplification or reduced visual quality in these regions.
+Therefore, the current framework may have limitations when applied to extremely noisy low-light scenarios.
+Incorporating joint exposure correction and noise modeling could be an important direction for future work.